5 Wood Vs 3 Hybrid: Which One Should You Have In Your Bag?

 One of the reasons that people like a 5 wood compared to a 3 hybrid is because it is considered a very forgiving 5 wood.
 However, when put up against a 3 hybrid, the club won’t feel as forgiving to people.

-The thing that I find most interesting here is that the 5 wood is one of the more forgiving fairway woods, and the 3 hybrid is one of the least forgiving hybrids.
+The thing that we find most interesting here is that the 5 wood is one of the more forgiving fairway woods, and the 3 hybrid is one of the least forgiving hybrids.
 So when you compare these clubs against other similar golf clubs, the forgiveness factor can be a little tricky.

 I can tell you from experience that the amount of forgiveness in both golf clubs is really similar.
 In fact, they are both considerably better than trying to swing a 3 iron, and that is all any amateur player needs to know!